 - Focus on one call to action

-- Only display social buttons for networks you are active on
+- Only display social buttons for networks you are actually active on

 - Stick to one goal per page

 There are plenty of other ways you can reduce overwhelm on your site and move users towards the choices you really want them to make.
-There’s actually an ebook on that.
+We actually have an ebook on that.

 4. Keep it Simple

 Continuing with the theme of less, this also applies to your design in general.
 A huge study by Google has shown that visitors don’t like visual complexity.
-The gist: the more complex your design, the less it is perceived by visitors as beautiful.
+The gist: the more complicated your design, the less beautiful they perceive it to be.

 What does that mean for your site?
-Besides the point above, here are a few ideas:
+Besides the point above about limiting choices on your site, here are a few ideas:

-- Rethink the sidebar — More and more websites are ditching the sidebar in favor of single-column design (for example, the one you are on right now).
-It means less distractions and puts the focus clearly on the content.
+- Rethink that sidebar — More and more websites are ditching the sidebar in favor of single-column design (for example, the one you are on right now).
+It means fewer distractions and puts the focus clearly on the content.

 - Stick to standard layouts — People love familiarity and can get weirded out by non-standard site designs.
-Therefore, it can be a good idea to stick with familiar design tropes and layouts.
-You can still find ways to stand out in other ways.
+Therefore, it may be a good idea to follow familiar design tropes and layouts.
+You can still find ways to stand out through other means.

 Website owners love carousels.
-It’s probably one of the most client-requested features.
-Unfortunately, the research says that they are pretty useless.
+It’s probably one of the most client-requested features and a common compromise when different teams demand equal real estate on the company website.
+Unfortunately, the research says that they are pretty useless, at the very least on your homepage.

-One of the most mind-blowing data comes from Notre Dame University.
-The webmaster there noticed that the first slide on a carousel received almost 90 percent of the clicks while the rest were largely ignored.
+One of the most mind-blowing pieces of data comes from Notre Dame University.
+The webmaster there noticed that the first slide on a carousel received almost 90 percent of the clicks while the rest went largely ignored.

-Ninety percent!
-Doesn’t sound like the other slides are even worth being there, does it?
+90 percent!
+That doesn’t sound like the other slides are even worth being there, does it?
 Seems like web designers who talk their clients out of using a slider had it right to begin with.

 Tabs and accordions have the same problem as sliders and carousels – they often go ignored.
 This is compounded by the fact that few visitors actually read the entire page.
-Most people merely scan and are therefore not very likely to make extra clicks to see your content.
+Most people merely scan and are, therefore, not very likely to do any extra clicking to see your content.

 However, what if you need to include the information placed in those areas somehow?
 We are getting to exactly that right now.